Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Convergence

-As a result of the appearance of $\lVert v\rVert_1$ in \eqref{genPhierr}, in our eventual error bounds it will be impossible to avoid dependence on $ \lVert V_t^m\rVert_1 .$ The growth of these quantities is controllable by increasing $m,$ but the value of $m$ required will often depend on the $n.$ The next theorem concerns the size of $\mathbf{E}\left[\lVert V_t^m\rVert_1^2\right].$ After the statement and proof of the theorem we discuss how the various quantities appearing there can be be expected to depend on $n.$ In this theorem and in the rest of our results it will be convenient to recognize that, in many applications, the iterates $V_t^m$ and $Y_t^m = \Phi^m_t(V_t^m)$ are confined within some subset of $\mathbb{C}^n.$ For example, the iterates may all have a fixed norm or may have all non-negative entries.
-We use the symbol $\mathcal{X}$ to identify this subset (which differs depending on the problem). \begin{theorem} Suppose that for some constants $\gamma$ and $R,$
+As a result of the appearance of $\lVert v\rVert_1$ in \eqref{genPhierr}, in our eventual error bounds it will be impossible to avoid dependence on $ \lVert V_t^m\rVert_1 .$ The growth of these quantities is controllable by increasing $m,$ but the value of $m$ required will often depend on the $n.$ The next theorem concerns the size of $\mathbf{E}\left[\lVert V_t^m\rVert_1^2\right].$ After the statement and proof of the theorem we discuss how the various quantities appearing there can be expected to depend on $n.$ In this theorem and in the rest of our results it will be convenient to recognize that, in many applications, the iterates $V_t^m$ and $Y_t^m = \Phi^m_t(V_t^m)$ are confined within some subset of $\mathbb{C}^n.$ For example, the iterates may all have a fixed norm or may have all non-negative entries.
+We use the symbol $\mathcal{X}$ to identify this subset (which differs depending on the problem).
+Until Theorem \ref{ft3} at the end of this section, our focus will be on iteration \eqref{Rit} though all of our results have analogues when \eqref{Rit} is replaced by iteration \eqref{Ritpert}. \begin{theorem} Assume that $V_t^m$ is generated by either \eqref{Rit} with a compression rule satisfying \eqref{genPhierr} and \eqref{Cunbiased}.
+Suppose that $\mathcal{U}$ is a twice continuously differentiable function from $\mathcal{X}$ to $\mathbb{R},$ satisfying